Friend of the Court

 552.526: Grievance procedure; record; powers and duties of citizen advisory committee.

 Can I attend citizen advisory committee meetings?

 A citizen advisory committee meeting is open to the public.
 Members of the public must be given an opportunity to comment on any issue under consideration.
 If a vote is to be taken by the committee, the public must be allowed to comment before the vote is taken.
 A citizen advisory committee meeting is not open to the public while the committee is reviewing, investigating or holding a hearing on a grievance.

-Your County Board of Commissioners, the County Administrator can tell you how to obtain information about citizen advisory committee meeting places and times.
+Your County Board of Commissioners can tell you how to obtain information about citizen advisory committee meeting places and times.
 The Friend of the Court office may have this information available, if provided by the committee.